rekredhead/Chat-App/README.md

    - Use Auth0 only after making registry system
 - User Login / Authentication
    - Use sessions first and then try using tokens (JWT) for learning only
-- Password reset
-   - User enters their new password twice to the page
-   - Server sends a random-generated code to the user's email
-   - Server caches the userId and verification code and will remove it after 5 minutes
-   - Send response to user to inform them about the email and show a countdown of 5 minutes on the page
-   - User enters the verification code to page
-   - Send code to server using POST API
-   - Server checks if userId is cached within the server
-      - If yes, server checks if verification code matches the one in the server
-         - If yes, update the password of the user from the User table
-         - If no, inform the user that the verification code is invalid
-      - If no, inform user that the verification code has expired
 - User profile
    - Send profile data (if available) of user from database to profile page using GET API
    - Users enters (optional) profile data to profile page